mpgarate/OST-fauxra/README.md

 references to recent questions.
 When viewing a question, there is also a link to the Answers RSS feed.

-11. I created a git branch named remove_css which has the tag “experiment”
+11. I created a git branch named remove_rss which has the tag “experiment”

 ## How this project is designed